 The network “will exist beyond Snapchat’s own platform and allow marketers to target users across a variety of apps,” wrote Marty Swant at AdWeek.
 “The move is part of a broader push by the company to better scale its advertising business, which over the past two years has shifted from a primarily direct-sale model to one that’s primarily programmatic.”

-The Audience Network signals a shift in Snap’s ad business, bringing self-service (i.e. programmatic advertising) into the mix, using customer data in ways the company has shied away from in the past, and an expansion from its own user base.
+The Audience Network signaled a shift in Snap’s ad business, bringing self-service (i.e., programmatic advertising) into the mix, using customer data in ways the company has shied away from in the past, and an expansion from its own user base.

-The response to the announcement has been largely favorable — Snap stock rose 9 percent in the days following the presentation.
+The response to the announcement was largely favorable — Snap stock rose 9 percent in the days following the presentation.

 Snap Audience Network: New But Untested Opportunity for Brands, Apps and Snap